 I’ve been a little quiet these last few weeks without a lot of new recipes to share, and that’s for a reason.
 Our family has been busy almost every single night since school started a few weeks ago.
 I honestly don’t like being this busy (chill nights at home can be so nice!), but I know it’ll be short-lived so I’m trying to roll with it.
+So I’ve been preparing a handful of make-ahead meals to keep my family fed!

 Between my kids’ practices and games, my own occasional evening tennis matches, and the random parent meeting/orientation that comes up … I am currently on a new dinner trend.
 And that’s no longer getting creative with recipes and experimenting with new ideas (to share on the blog!).
-It’s instead all about what super easy dinner I can make any time of day that my family can eat whenever they have the chance.
+It’s instead all about what super easy make-ahead meals I can make any time of day that my family can eat whenever they have the chance.
 Never before have I had a season where I find myself repeatedly making dinner at 4:30 PM (or sometimes even earlier) and then just having to leave for the rest of the night so people can eat when they have a moment.

 So today, I thought I’d share a list with some of what I’ve been making and how I’ve been getting homemade dinners to still work, even in the midst of such a busy schedule.
 (Of course, working from home helps a great deal on the days where I need to get something going really early!).
 But, no matter how crazy it is for us over the next couple of months, we have continued to stay committed to eating as many real food, wholesome, homemade dinners as possible!
 That is definitely helped with my sanity a little.
 Can anyone else relate?